 To dwell on who was gone.

-He sank gratefully onto the bench, his legs trembling with the effort he'd put them through.
+He sank gratefully onto the bench, his legs trembling with the effort he had put them through.
 Closing his eyes, he rested, enjoying the feel of the sun on his skin.
-He felt his sweat evaporating, knew it was cooling him--also knew that Nurse Roberts would lecture him on getting chilled in the light breeze.
+He felt his sweat evaporating and knew it was cooling him—also knew that Nurse Roberts would lecture him on getting chilled in the light breeze.
 His hospital-issued clothing was damp, but the sun compensated enough to keep him comfortable.

 He needed this.
 Needed to be active, to be doing something.
 Anything.
 Anything but thinking about how he had failed Jim.
 In his room, he could not seem to think about anything else.

 He should have been at the launch.
-But he'd been too focused on preparing for his latest mission.
-He had not been able to get away, he'd told Jim.
+But he had been too focused on preparing for his latest mission.
+He had not been able to get away, he had told Jim.
 He could have, though.
-And if he had--would things have turned out different?
+And if he had—would things have turned out different?
 Better?

 He heard the sound of slow footsteps coming toward him, opened his eyes, and blinked.